corsairmarks/combined_silfae_revisited/mod/README.md

     * More Pop clothing selector refinements
     * Update custom starting system to handle the changes in the base game (mostly for Anglers)
     * Add new tech for special Aquaponics farm - needed more food for Anglers starting in the Eye of Terror
+* 3.0.1 Small adjustments
-* 3.0.1 Restrict the Aquaponics tech to Angler empires, unless a mod is detected that allows normal empires to work Angler jobs
+    * Restrict the Aquaponics tech to Angler empires, unless a mod is detected that allows normal empires to work Angler jobs
+    * No longer ignore portrait duplication for the pre-scripted empire

 ## Source Code